Iwahori-Hecke algebras acting on tensor space by $q$-deformed letter permutations and $q$-partition algebras

 The main theme of our investigation here concerns the endomorphism algebra of this $\cH$-action.
 In the classical situation of the $\fS_n$-action, this is isomorphic to the partition algebra introduced by Martin [\cite{martin 1},\cite{martin 2},\cite{martin 3}] and Jones [\cite{jones 1}] provided $n\geq 2r$.
-In general, the endomorphism algebra $ \End_{F\fS_n}(\rV)$ is an epimorphic image of some partition algebra.
+In general, the endomorphism algebra $ \End_{R\fS_n}(\rV)$ is an epimorphic image of some partition algebra.

 Our version of the $q$-partition algebra $\part$ is defined to be the endomorphism ring of the $\cH_{R,q}(\fS_n)$-module $\rV$.
 Note that this construction works for arbitrary commutative rings $R$ and arbitrary units $q\in R$.
 Indeed all constructions are stable under base change.
 Thus one can work over ring $R = \Z[t,t^{-1}]$ of integral Laurent polynomials in the variable $t$ and then prove the results for arbitrary rings $R$ and units $q$ by specialisation.
 In particular one obtains